Vicky Phelan: Irish cervical cancer campaigner dies

 She died on Monday morning at Milford Hospice in the city.

-Taoiseach (Irish Prime Minister) Micheál Martin paid tribute to Ms Phelan, calling her a woman of "extraordinary courage and integrity".
+Taoiseach (Irish Prime Minister) Micheál Martin also paid tribute to Ms Phelan, calling her a woman of "extraordinary courage and integrity".

+Sinn Féin President Mary Lou McDonald extended her condolences and said Ms Phelan was an "inspiration to us all".
+The 221+ CervicalCheck Patient Support Group, which represents women and families affected by Ireland’s cervical cancer controversy, said it had lost “our biggest big sister”.

+In a statement, the group said.
+“She told us this day would come but she fought so hard and so well that we couldn’t let ourselves think it would happen.